THE CARNIVAL AND THE CRAZY WEEKEND

 We all dream of going to that one place which we all consider full of love and romance, yet feel that it is essentially more befitting for couples on honeymoon rather than for a solo traveller by design.
 I too had the dream of escaping to a city full of romance yet so postcard like that it no longer mattered if I was travelling solo or not as one just cannot miss the chance to visit this floating paradise on earth, better known as Venice.

 It’s so strange that all my life I had seen or heard Venice to as being a place where one would go for some quiet personal time or to relax at one of the cafes overlooking St Marks Basilica in San Marco square.
-The opportunity to visit Venice knocked on my door upon signing up to the carnival experience weekend being offered by Curious Kats Adventures Club, and a crazy weekend it was
+The opportunity to visit Venice knocked on my door upon signing up to the carnival experience weekend being offered by Curious Kats Adventures Club, and a crazy weekend it was without a doubt.

 Welcome to Venice!